-The ADC Delay register provides for a programmable delay from 250 μs to 8ms in steps of 250 μs.
+The ADC Delay register provides for a programmable delay from 250 μs to 8 ms, in steps of 250 μs.
 This delay is the delay from when the EOC bit goes low to when the VLED Monitor samples the LED voltage.
 In Automatic Mode the EOC bit goes low when the Flash LED current hits its target.
-In Manual mode the EOC bit goes low at the end of a read back of the VLED Monitor Register (or when the manual mode bit (bit 4) is re-written with a 1).
+In Manual mode the EOC bit goes low at the end of a readback of the VLED Monitor Register (or when the manual mode bit (bit 4) is re-written with a 1).
+Figure 14 and Figure 15 detail the timing of the VLED Monitor for both Automatic mode and Manual mode.